evalica/risherry/README.md

 #### `npm install`

-After everything is set up, run `grunt` to launch the `watch` task that will compile and minify the CSS and JavaScript sources.
+After everything is set up, you can run the `swatch` task that builds all the available themes at once.
+Themes can be build also one at a time by using `grunt swatch:[theme]`, for example `grunt swatch:rain`.

 #### `grunt swatch`

 You should run the tasks on the `src/less` files and commit the results in the `dist` folder.

+#### `grunt watch`

+Launching the `watch` task that will start a process that listens to file changes and compiles and minifies the CSS and JavaScript sources.

 ## Customizing